jbrunton/jbrunton.com-jekyll/_posts/2012-10-12-how-to-write-testable-code.md

 ## 1. Solve each problem in isolation

 In OOP terms, avoid [God classes](http://en.wikipedia.org/wiki/God_object).
-In functional terms, prefer small, composable functions to the implementation of lengthy and complicated ones.
+In functional terms, prefer small, composable functions over lengthy and complicated ones.
 Whatever paradigm you're working with: each unit of code should solve one problem.

 The reason for this is simple: god classes (or god functions) are "black box" objects.
 They either work or they don't, but the component pieces of their implementations are hidden from site, so can't be tested.
-(Neither can they be [reused or easily reasoned about](TODO: link to blog), but that's not the criticism we're concerned about here.)
+(Neither can they be [reused or easily reasoned about](/blog/2012/10/15/principles-of-good-software-design), but that's not the criticism we're concerned about here.)

 In order to provide good test coverage, we have to be able to test the component pieces of our application